Laurence Sterne was an eighteenth century cleric and author of “Tristram Shandy”

 1738: Laurence Sterne appointed vicar of Sutton-in-the-Forest, eight miles from York and was to live the life of a country parson for the next 28 years.

-1740: Received an MA.
+1740: He received an MA.
 Suffers from a hemorrhage of the lungs which was the first sign of his consumption.

 1741–42: Sterne wrote political articles in support of Sir Robert Walpole for his uncle’s newspaper but soon had enough of politics and fell out with his uncle as well who was a staunch Whig.